Ambika (Jainism): Legend

 According to Jain texts, Ambika is said to have been an ordinary woman named Agnila who became a Goddess.
 She lived in the city of Girinagar with her husband, Soma and her two children, Siddha and Buddha as per the Śvetāmbara tradition, or with her husband Somasarman and her two children, Shubhanakar and Prabhankara as per the Digambara tradition.

 One day, Soma invited Brahmins to perform Śrāddha (funeral ceremony) and left Agnila at home.
 Varadatta, the chief disciple of Neminatha, was passing by and asked for food from Agnila to end his month-long fast.
 Soma and Brahmins were furious at her as they considered the food to be impure now.
 Soma drove her out of the house along with her children; she went up a hill.

 She was blessed with power for her virtue, the tree she sat down under became a Kalpavriksha, wish-granting tree, and dry water tank started overflowing with water.
 Demi-gods were angry at the treatment meted out to Angila and decided to drown the entire village, but her house.
 After seeing this Soma and the Brahmins felt this was because of her saintliness and begged her for forgiveness.
 Upon seeing her husband approach her, afraid of punishment, a scared Angila committed suicide by jumping off the cliff, but she was instantly reborn as Goddess Ambika.
 Her husband was reborn as a lion and he came to her, licked her feet and became her vehicle.
 Neminatha initiated her two sons and Ambika became Neminatha's yakshi.

 Legacy

-Ambika is the yakshi of Neminatha with Sarvanha (according to Digambara tradition) or Gomedha (according to Śvētāmbara tradition) as yaksha.
+Ambika is the yakshi of Neminatha with Sarvahna (according to Digambara tradition) or Gomedha (according to Śvētāmbara tradition) as yaksha.